jinhduong/linq-fns/README.md

  ```

 - `.fromSync` => `any`:
-It's often use inside sub-query whese are after all data already retrieve successfully or you make sure the inpurt source is sync data like as `Array`.
+It's often use inside sub-query which are after all data already retrieved successfully or you make sure the input source is sync data like as `Array`.
 ``` ts
 let query = Queryable
             .from(nations)